Karim Segond, Consulting Engineer for Ventilation and Cooling

 Since 2011 Karim has been working as a freelance consulting engineer for thermal simulations; he founded the engineering office e-cooling in Berlin.
 As the owner of a small business,

 he is responsible for customer acquisition, for the website as well as administrative activities such as bookkeeping, tax returns, and IT.
-He is often at industrial fairs such as Coil & Winding in Berlin, the Hanover Fair
+He is often at industrial fairs and trade shows such as Coil & Winding in Berlin, the Hanover Fair

 or the SPS / IPC in Nuremberg.
 The videos of his presentations can be viewed on the web.
-He was leading a network of consulting engineers for cooling, drive train, rotor dynamics, acoustics, and magnetic field until two members retired.
+He led a network of consulting engineers for cooling, drive train, rotor dynamics, acoustics, and magnetic field until two members retired.

 Consulting engineer freelance for the thermal simulation of electrical machines and power electronics